-my film training began in 2006 at the visual studies workshop in rochester. i took classes in documentary filmmaking and in final cut pro. i started shooting my first film, the muslims i know, in 2006. in 2007 i took a production workshop class at the rochester institute of technology with filmmaker cat ashworth. it was during this 11-week class that i went from 30-40 hours of uncut, captured video to an hour long film. the muslims i know premiered at the dryden theatre in 2008. it was part of the high falls film festival in 2009 and broadcast on pbs in the rochester area. it has been screened on countless university and college campuses and at film festivals in washington dc and toronto.
+my film training began in 2006 at the visual studies workshop in rochester. i took classes in documentary filmmaking and in final cut pro. i started shooting my first film, the muslims i know, in 2006. in 2007 i took a production workshop class at the rochester institute of technology with filmmaker cat ashworth. it was during this 11-week class that i went from 30-40 hours of uncut, captured video to an hour long film. the muslims i know premiered at the dryden theatre in 2008. it was part of the high falls film festival in 2009 and broadcast on pbs in the rochester area. it has been screened on countless university and college campuses and at film festivals all over the world.

 my artwork draws from highly diverse materials, textures and colors to achieve a multi-layered fusion of opposites – east and west, abstract and representational, male and female, emotive and cerebral, complex and manifest.
 The random juxtaposition of these elements and the use of painting, photography, text and fabric help me create dynamic collages. my work is intensely personal, but open to infinite interpretations and therefore a door to new ideas and ways of interacting with the world.